-QUEST believes, as does Wigan Safeguarding Children Board, that the welfare of the child is paramount and that allegations against professionals should be investigated with the same thoroughness as allegations against parents and carers.
+UCS believes, as does Bolton Safeguarding Children Board, that the welfare of the child is paramount and that allegations against professionals should be investigated with the same thoroughness as allegations against parents and carers.
 This is intended as a policy document that complements existing professional procedures, protocols and guidance which relate to specific roles, responsibilities or professional practices.
-These procedures need to be applied using common sense and reasoned judgement and should be read in conjunction with other Safeguarding- related policies.
+These procedures need to be applied using common sense and reasoned judgement and should be read in conjunction with other Safeguarding- related policies of the UCS (Appendix A).